中文

 .

-• Emotional, Social, & Leadership Intelligence (3EQ): Real-world effectiveness—strong relationships, sound judgment, executive presence, and leadership maturity needed to thrive in family dynamics, college, and early careers.
+• Practical Emotional, Social, & Leadership Intelligence (3EQ): Real-world effectiveness—strong relationships, sound judgment, young executive presence, and leadership maturity needed to thrive in family dynamics, college, and early careers.

 At Stanford University, Mr. Ma inspired Stanford undergraduate and graduate students by guest-lecturing on “Honing the ‘OS and Apps’ of Your Entrepreneurial Mind and Soul.”